Want the perfect workout program?Take Quiz

 3. Muscle Growth

 HIIT is puts a lot of stress on your muscles similar to weight training, which means it can also promote hypertrophy (muscle growth).
 If you continue making your HIIT workouts a little more difficult over time, you can continue building muscle and strength.
 At the VERY least, HIIT will ensure you maintain muscle mass (and strength), unlike cardio where if done in certain ranges of time and speed can potentially cause some muscle loss.
+For even better results, pair HIIT with strength training to see some serious muscle definition.
+Between HIIT, women's back exercises, exercises for saddlebags, and these awesome breast lifting moves, your physique will be better than ever!

 4. Versatility & Scalability